 The days of selling insurance and then cutting your client adrift are long gone.
 Clients don’t go to brokers for mere insurance now – they have the Internet for that!
 Your clients come to you for the human touch.
 They do not wish to communicate with machines or perhaps they are too time-poor to research all the different insurance options available to them.
 Whatever their motives, you need to accept and embrace the fact that they do not see you as a salesperson.
 You’re a trusted advisor.

-Therefore, you should do your best to help them with every aspect of their insurance.
+Therefore, you should do your best to help them with every aspect of their insurance, even including their billing and accounting.
 To really do this effectively, you’re going to need to keep up to date with all industry news and developments.
 Setting aside a couple of hours each week can really help you get a grip on what’s happening in the industry.

 As the industry gets more competitive, the need to differentiate yourself and retain clients becomes even more important.
 In this day and age, it’s not good enough to be falling short.
 So, be mindful of the gap and always strive to help and advise your clients.